vakila/kimi/README.md

 # Kimi
-A lispy toy programming language that keeps it minimal, and its interpreter in Python 3.
+A lispy toy programming language that keeps it minimal, interpreted in Python 3.

-Created by [Anjana](https://github.com/vakila) at the [Recurse Center](https://www.recurse.com).
+Made by [Anjana Vakil](https://github.com/vakila) at the [Recurse Center](https://www.recurse.com).

 ## Using Kimi
 You have three options for playing with Kimi code: